AK Automotive Training Courses & IMI Qualifications

 Full electric and hybrid electric vehicles are now the norm.
 Vehicle technicians need to have more in depth knowledge and skills, and be familiar with a wider range of diagnostic tools than ever before in order to be able to work safely on and around their customers’ vehicles.

 Yet for many vehicle workshop personnel, the subject of electricity is something of a mystery.
 They are put off by the prospect of dealing with a vehicle electrical problem because the fault is perceived to be complicated.
-This is hardly surprising considering the complexity of modern vehicle electronic systems.

 Even routine tasks such as fitting a new battery, testing an alternator, and a wide range of electrical components now require specialist knowledge and in many cases, use of a diagnostic scan tool to programme some components to the vehicle and reset systems.